Summary of generation 8

 She never really dared to say it out loud, but down deep she had always wanted to make a real difference for our environment too.
 What if this was a chance of doing so?
 She had an old idea, she's been thinking about it since college.
 A big percentage of the local emissions are given by the transport sector, still largely based on fossil fuels and combustion engines.
 Wouldn't it be all solved by switching to what now in New Sixam is standard technology, i.e. teleportation?
 No car traffic, no emissions, and super quick travel, I actually never understood why this region resisted for so long before showing any interest in this technology.

-And who was better for such a project than Juno, who had several contacts straight in New Sixam?
+And who was better for such a project than Juno, who had several contacts back in New Sixam?
 It was risky, but down deep we both thought that it was the right attempt to make.

 And so this became her new job, managing a new company focused on selling teleportation devices and other New Sixam technologies in Sim City.
 She had to work very hard for many years to obtain enough money through fundraising and advertising their products in a way that could make them more approachable to the Sim City market.
 Eventually, she even raised enough money to build a stellar core plant to provide enough green energy to fuel all the teleportation devices in the region and even more, how could we be any more proud of her and the way she was moving forward to achieve her dreams?